 At ICRE, we are the premier advisors on commercial real estate in the greater Phoenix area, and we can assist you with how to increase cash flow on your investment property, choosing your ideal investment location, and much more.

 Are you looking to invest in Arizona Commercial Real Estate?
-At ICRE Investment Group, we work with commercial investors, property owners, companies, banks, and commercial loan servicers seeking the highest quality of services in the greater Phoenix, Scottsdale, Mesa and Tempe Arizona regions.
+At ICRE Investment Team, we work with commercial investors, property owners, companies, banks, and commercial loan servicers seeking the highest quality of services in the greater Phoenix, Scottsdale, Mesa and Tempe Arizona regions.
 We are also affiliated with CORFAC International, with access to commercial in vestment properties across the globe.
 Contact us for more information today!